 Even if you have a valid license, and you’re not driving, you can still be penalized if you let someone who does not have a license use your car, with fines up to $500.
 You could also be held responsible for any damages or injuries caused by the unlicensed driver if he or she gets into an accident.

 Whatever the Charge, Consult a New Jersey Criminal Defense Lawyer

 No matter which scenario covers your traffic stop, if you don’t have your license on you when you’re pulled over, you could be facing penalties that may impede your ability to drive in the future.
 To discuss the circumstances of your case, contact Scott Gorman, a prominent criminal defense attorney, at The Gorman Law Firm today.
-We have offices in Hackensack and Morristown.
+We have offices in Essex County and Morristown.

 Published in Categories: Criminal Defense, DUI / DWI